Click on magnifying glass to see entire picture

 Extra care and maintenance must be given to their crests as it can restrict their vision sometimes causing startled behavior.
 We like to put the crest sometimes in a ponytail!
 When growing we consider them more fragile and they do grow slower than other chickens similar in age so keep in mind.
 On the flock hierarchy they would be considered on the lower end so we don’t recommend putting them in with more dominant birds.

 Polish chickens are on the Livestock Conservancy List as “watch” status.
+A portion of the purchase of this breed is donated to the Livestock Conservancy, for breed preservation.
 Polish chickens in general tend to get Marek’s Disease – a very deadly uncurbable chicken disease.
 We vaccinate all our birds for this disease and offer that safety to our customers.
 It is the right thing to do.
-Remember, we are a farm not a hatchery so our flock is smaller in size.
+Remember, we are a farm not a hatchery so our flocks are smaller in size.
 There is a limit on the number of birds and eggs you can order so we can make sure to meet demand.
 This is one of our more popular breeds so please keep in mind you might be waiting longer than expected for this breed.

 We highly recommend using the Oil of Oregano in their water daily as a supplement to aid with digestion and overall health.